dubinc/examples/conversions/ios/swiftui/README.md

 ## Overview

 This SwiftUI project is a product storefront built with the [DummyJSON ](https://dummyjson.com/) API.
-It shows how to handle deep links / deferred deep links and conversion tracking with Dub.
+It shows how to handle deep links / deferred deep links and conversion tracking with the [Dub iOS SDK](https://dub.co/docs/sdks/client-side-mobile/installation-guides/swift).

 Read the full guide here: https://dub.co/docs/concepts/deep-links/attribution